PrabhashDilhan/AWSsecretResolver/README.md

 ## This class mediator can be used to resolve AWS secrets in the WSO2 EI mediation flow.

+### Steps to appy the class mediator

+1. build maven project and copy the bundle jar file to the <EI_HOME>/dropins direcotry.
+2. Start the server and you can use below service to test class mediator.

 *SAMPLE SERVICE*

 ```